tinue/apa102-pi/README.md

 ## Troubleshooting
 ### Flicker
-Some users reported flicker towards the end of large stripes.
+Sometimes the end of large stripes flickers.
 It seems that there is a correlation amongst three variables:
 * SPI bus speed
 * Overall brightness of the strip
 * Length of the strip

 It turns out that you can only have two out of three: On a long, bright strip you will have to lower the bus speed significantly.
 Check the apa102.py driver: Default is 8MHz (`BUS_SPEED_HZ = 8000000`).
 You may have to go as low as 1.5MHz,
 i.e. `BUS_SPEED_HZ = 1500000`.
 This means that all light programs with lots of updates and zero wait (e.g. rainbow) will run much slower.